DaveVoyles/darkflow/README.md

 In case the weight file cannot be found, I uploaded some of mine [here](https://drive.google.com/drive/folders/0B1tW_VtY7onidEwyQ2FtQVplWEU), which include `yolo-full` and `yolo-tiny` of v1.0, `tiny-yolo-v1.1` of v1.1 and `yolo`, `tiny-yolo-voc` of v2.

 You will need to place all of the weightsin the `bin/` folder.
-Also rename `yolo-tiny.weights` to `tiny-yolo.weights`.
 In the end, your structure should look like this:

 ```
 |- darkflow-master/